 An unfortunate side effect is that magnifying a subject also magnifies camera shake.
 Wind can also be detrimental, so either use a sturdy tripod or learn to hand-hold with image-stabilized equipment.
 Once you get to know the smaller critters you can get very close to them without frightening them away.
 Move slowly, and set the fastest shutter speed possible.

 Give macro a try.
 It’s a learning curve for sure, but once you get a good picture of a tiny subject the rewards are massive.

 I was born in Gweru, Zimbabwe, October 1958.
 I am currently semi-retired and focused on Photography.

 Family holidays were to places like Hwange and Matopos.
 This is where I developed a love for the outdoors.
 I have been taking photographs in some form or other since the age of 18.
 I dabbled briefly in video for a few years, before returning to stills photography, shortly before the inception of the digital format.

 My passion is wildlife and nature photography with particular emphasis on “wildlife action.”
 Allied interests are camping, fishing, boating and being outdoors.
 My ambitions and dreams are to upgrade my photographic equipment and improve my abilities towards becoming a professional.

 I love Zimbabwe because there’s no better place in the world where I can live my passion!
-There is always something to photograph; just step outside.
-I enjoy people’s reactions to my photographs, and I try “in an artistic way” to capture a dramatic moment or scene.
-In my mind’s eye I see “everything” as a photograph.
-I am obsessed by “light”.
+There’s always something to photograph; just step outside.
+I enjoy people’s reactions to my photographs, and try in an artistic way to capture a dramatic moment/scene.
+In my mind’s eye I see everything as a photograph.
+I’m obsessed by light.